 The Bladder and Bowel Master Series complies with current regulations included in the Resident Assessment Instrument: Minimum Data Set (MDS) Version 3.0, Care Area Assessments (formerly known as Resident Assessment Protocols or RAPs) and Care Area Triggers.
 The Master Series also incorporates requirements of the Quality Indicators and Quality Measures, and the Centers for Medicare and Medicaid's (CMS) guidance Tag F315.
 These are all detailed in Monograph I.

 According to the Centers for Medicare and Medicaid Services (CMS), care for the resident with UI should be provided based on the type, severity, and underlying cause(s).
 The nursing intervention must be appropriate and consistent with the comprehensive assessment.

 The Master Series involves key components of bladder and bowel assessment, restorative bladder and bowel programs, skin care strategies, use of products and devices, and nighttime incontinence management.

 The Monographs are an essential resource for education of nursing home staff and have been prepared for you, the nurse.
 Their goals are to:

 This continuing nursing education activity was approved by the Society of Urologic Nurses and Associates (SUNA), an accredited approver by the American Nurses Credentialing Center's Commission on Accreditation.

 This continuing nursing education activity is made available from SCA Personal Care.
-The cost to the participant is $25.00 for obtaining continuing nursing education credit.
+The cost to the participant is $10.00 per contact hour for obtaining continuing nursing education credit.

-To receive a certificate for 1.0 contact hour credits, the participant must:
+To receive a certificate for 1.0 or 1.5 contact hour credits, the participant must: